 Leaving the leaves lying on the ground is a bad idea for several reasons.
-First, they make your yard look messy.
-Second, wet leaves can cause mildew and disease to the grass.
-Finally…and most importantly to me…if you rake up the leaves in the fall, you won’t need to do it in the spring when you’re itching to get out and start planting!
+Firstly, they make your yard look messy.
+Secondly, wet leaves can cause mildew and disease to the grass.
+Lastly…and most importantly to me…if you rake up the leaves in the fall, you won’t need to do it in the spring when you’re itching to get out and start planting!

 2-AERATE THE LAWN

 Spend a couple of hours aerating your lawn before the winter.
 It doesn’t matter if you use the coring or slicing method.
 Get the lawn aerated in the late fall, before the snow flies (in the northern climates) or your grass goes dormant (for those of us in the south).